sha-e-256/lego-classification-using-ml/README.md

 # lego-classification-using-ml

-A Lego classification system that uses computer vision (CV) and machine learning (ML) to perform object detection and object classification to identify the element ID of each Lego piece in a pile of scattered Lego pieces.
+A Lego classification system that uses computer vision and machine learning to perform object detection and object classification to identify each Lego piece in a pile of scattered Lego pieces.

-## training images: cad-training-images & real-training-images
+## training images: cad-training-images
+## & real-training-images

-These images were used to generate the training dataset.
+The images in the 'cad-training-images' and 'real-training-images' folder are used to generate the training dataset which is used to train the machine learning model.
 These images have not undergone any pre-processing.

 #### cad-training-images
 <kbd>